Monitoring and operations¶

 Limit the number of labels

-You should only use the alertname
+You should only use the alertname and severity labels in your

-or job
+or job labels change.

 Configurations¶

-Dashboard Management¶
+Dashboard management¶

 Avoid Manual Persistence Configurations!